PonteIneptique/carolineminuscule-groundtruth/README.md

 ABBREVIATIONS
 - Diplomatic where possible: Retain abbreviations and render glyphs as opposed to expanded versions where possible
-- "\*" where original character isn't served: OCRopus (at the point in time of transcription) could not handle some of the medieval glyphs, even where a Unicode version was present.
-Abbreviations not in OCRopus are uniformly transcribed as "\*", in the case of a combined character (such as a consonant with a macron) as the base character followed by "\*" (e.g. "t\*").
-The list of accepted characters in OCRopus can be found in this repository, and downloaded and used as codec in the OCRopus training process.

 SPACING
 - Diplomatic: Preserve manuscript spacing, i.e. give diplomatic transcription